 Anakin Skywalker himself from the prequel trilogy enjoys living this trope.
 He definitely qualifies during Attack of the Clones and Revenge of the Sith, where he puts the blame on Obi-Wan Kenobi for holding him back after Shmi, his mother, died in the Tusken Raider camp, assume that the Jedi Council weren't going easy on him and distrust them even more after he's refused the rank of Jedi Master, kills all of the Jedi, including the younglings, in the Jedi temple during Order 66 after all his devoted years of serving them, and, worst of all, Force chokes Padmé Amidala, his wife, to near death, after all his years of marriage with her, because he thought that she betrays him when Obi-Wan appears on her ship, so that the medical facility staff in Polis Massa will be unable to save her, leaving her eventual death inevitable.
 There isn't even any victory in his final defeat at the hands of Obi-Wan, because the victory for Anakin's former Jedi Master came off as Pyrrhic, resulting in the fallen Jedi apprentice being encased in black armor and becoming Darth Vader at the very end of the third prequel.

 The Jedi in general count too.
 Oh hey look, here's this nice woman who let her son come and join us.
 If it wasn't for her, we wouldn't have the Chosen One in our order...What's that?
 She's still a slave?
 Oh never mind.
-We got what we wanted.
 We'll just let her suffer in slavery and then get raped and murdered by savages.
 This also applies on a broader scale, what with the typical treatment of families who give up their children to the Order.

 In Man of Steel a younger Clark saving a school bus full of children from drowning is met with much fear and hatred from the townspeople.
 Subverted by Pete, who rats Clark out to his mother, who in turn confronts the Kents; but he seems to do so out of a sense of awe and appreciation, and is visibly sheepish about it.
 He later is not only nicer to Clark but doesn't reveal his identity when Zod calls on Earth to do so.